Nissan 300ZX: Mechanical

+Technology

 As with some other Nissan models of the period, the new Z31s were equipped with a "Voice Warning System".
-The Voice Warning System used the vehicle's radio and driver's door speaker to mute the radio and provide a vocal warning whenever the left or right door was ajar, the exterior lights were left on after the vehicle was turned off, parking brake was left on while trying to operate the car, or the fuel level was low.
+The Voice Warning System used a pre-recorded voice box, the vehicle's radio and driver's door speaker to mute the radio and provide a vocal warning whenever the left or right door was ajar, the exterior lights were left on after the vehicle was turned off, parking brake was left on while trying to operate the car, or the fuel level was low.
 This system was dropped for the 1987 model year.

-Other technological features in the 300ZX included a "Body Sonic" audio system that utilized a separate amplifier and speakers in the vehicle's front seats that allowed bass from music to be felt by the vehicle's occupants, analog gauges, stereo and climate control, or an optional digital gauge cluster, digital stereo with equalizer and an optional fully digital climate control system.
+Other technological features in the 300ZX included a "Body Sonic" audio system (which utilized a separate amplifier and speakers in the vehicle's front seats that allowed bass from music to be felt by the vehicle's occupants), analog gauges, stereo and climate control, or an optional digital gauge cluster, digital stereo with equalizer and an optional fully digital climate control system.

 Chassis

 The Z31 chassis was based on the 280ZX.
-Although the newer chassis had the same wheelbase and MacPherson strut/semi-trailing arm independent suspension, it handled and accelerated better than the 280ZX it replaced.
-Turbocharged models, except for the Shiro Special edition, had 3-way electronically adjustable shock absorbers.
+Although the newer chassis had the same wheelbase and MacPherson strut/semi-trailing arm independent suspension design, it handled and accelerated better than the 280ZX it replaced.
+Turbocharged models, except for the Shiro Special edition, lower trim 200Z models, and the 200ZR-I, had 3-way electronically adjustable shock absorbers.
 The Z31 was available in either left or right hand drive.

 Style and evolution

+As originally released, the Z31 used black polypropylene bumper covers and body side moldings, with black front and rear spoilers.
+Turbo models had a hood-mounted scoop mounted off-center.
+All cars were fitted with a T-top roof.

-The Z31 body was slightly restyled in 1986 with the addition of side skirts, flared fenders, and sixteen inch wheels (turbo models only).
+The Z31 body was slightly restyled in 1986 with the addition of side skirts, flared fenders, and 16-inch wheels (turbo models only).
 Many black plastic trim pieces were also painted to match the body color, and the hood scoop was removed.

 The car was given a final makeover in 1987 that included more aerodynamic bumpers, fog lamps within the front air dam, and 9004 bulb-based headlamps that replaced the outdated sealed beam headlights.
 The 300ZX-titled reflector in the rear was updated to a narrow set of tail lights running the entire width of the car and an LED third brake light on top of the rear hatch.
 This was the first car in history to have the central brake light with LED, in 1987 model year, made by Stanley Electric.

-The Z31 continued selling until 1989, more than any other Z-Car at the time.
+The Z31 continued selling until 1989, longer than any other Z-Car at the time.
 Cars produced from 1984 to 1985 are referred to as "Zenki" or "Zenki-gata" models, while cars produced from 1987 to 1989 are known as "Kouki" or "Kouki-gata" models.
 The 1986 models are unique due to sharing some major features from both.
 They are sometimes referred to as "Chuki" models, but are usually grouped with the Zenki models because of the head and tail lights.